The All Ordinaries (XAO) is Australia’s secondary index behind the S&P/ASX 200 (XJO).

 3 Month: Used by momentum traders and probably the least useful of all charts.

 6 Month: Starts becoming useful for investors.
 It gives an early warning to the long-term trend of the All Ordinaries.
-I like to use 6 month charts overlaid with Multiple Moving Averages (MMA’s) to determine the volatility of specific stocks.
+A 6 month chart overlaid with Multiple Moving Averages (MMA’s)can be used to determine the volatility of specific stocks.

 1 Year: On the stockbroking floor this is probably the most common time frame and with good reason.
-My default template uses the 12 month chart because it provides enough detail for short-term trading, gives enough history to determine the stocks previous price movements, and shows any long or medium term trends that may be established.
+Many default templates display a 12 month chart because it provides enough detail for short-term trading, gives enough history to determine the stocks previous price movements, and shows any long or medium term trends that may be established.

 5 Year: Only used by long-term investors.
-If you have an average investment timeframe less than 2 years, I feel the 5 year chart is of little benefit other than to determine the long-term trends and potential support / resistance levels.
+If you have an average investment timeframe less than 2 years, a 5 year chart may be of little benefit other than to determine the long-term trends and potential support / resistance levels.